sharding-db/etcd-sharding-proxy/README.md

 - `Txn` cannot be executed across multiple shards.
 NOTE: The proxy will not do check for this.
 If you use `Txn` across multiple shards, the result is undefined.
 - `Compact` is not supported
 - All `Cluster` APIs are not supported

+# About Lease
+1. A lease is created in all shards, so that any key can be tied to a lease in all shards.
+If ID not given, proxy should generate the ID.

+2. As in `1.` the lease ID should be the same across all shards.
+So when list lease, the proxy only list the lease in the first shard.

 # Quick Start with Docker
 ```bash